NayanaN27/devops-intern-final/README.md

 ## Overview
 This repo implements a small DevOps pipeline using Linux, Docker, GitHub Actions CI, Nomad, and monitoring with Loki.

+## Docker
+This project includes a Dockerfile to containerize "hello.py".

+# To Build theDocker image use the below command
+docker build -t devops-final:latest .

+# To run the container
+docker run devops-final:latest